brentcroft/truffler/README.md

     public class TrufflerTest extends TruffleHunt
     {
     }

+*  Look at TruffleHunt and maybe override, or enhance, it's @Before method

 ### Run the test and open the test report file in a browser: